 Easy to drive and maneuver

-Compared to larger RVs, a Class B RV on a Ford Transit handles more like a standard van.
-It fits comfortably in traffic, on winding roads, and in urban areas.
+Next to larger RVs, a Class B RV on a Ford Transit handles more like a standard van.
+It fits easily in traffic, on winding roads, and in urban areas.

 Good fuel economy

-Fuel efficiency is another advantage.
-While exact numbers vary, Transit-based camper vans typically outperform Class C and Class A RVs, making longer trips more accessible.
+Fuel economy is another plus.
+While exact numbers vary, Transit-based camper vans usually beat Class C and Class A RVs (Edmunds), making longer trips easier.

 Fits into normal parking spaces